Do you know what a heat map is – and what it is good for?

 Watch how the pros use CrazyEgg!

 3. WPMU Dev Troubleshoots Product Page Design

 Can you guess what’s wrong with this picture?
 Yep!
-Too many calls-to-actions and elements that visitors can click on.
-What they really found was that no one was clicking on the things (and viewing) they wanted visitors to see.
+Too many calls-to-action and elements that visitors can click on.
+What they really found was that no one was clicking on (and viewing) the things they wanted visitors to see.

 4. Local Visibility System Improves Local SEO

 Local Visibility System (LVS) created a custom URL for Google Places (now Google My Business) and tracked visitors to that URL via CrazyEgg.